-LABEL DESCRIPTION Settings in this row apply to all ports.
+LABEL DESCRIPTION Active Select this check box to enable traffic storm control on the switch.
+Clear this check box to disable this feature.
+Port This field displays a port number.
+Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Broadcast (pkt/s) Select this option and specify how many broadcast packets the port receives per second.
 Multicast (pkt/s) Select this option and specify how many multicast packets the port receives per second.
 DLF (pkt/s) Select this option and specify how many destination lookup failure (DLF) packets the port receives per second.
 Apply Click Apply to save your changes to the switch's run-time memory.
-The switch los these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
+The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields.